 One of the most difficult parts of going on holiday with small children is knowing how to keep them entertained from the crack of dawn till bedtime.
 Your holiday should be about spending time together as a family, so try to find a place to stay that is near to a selection of activities for you all to enjoy.
 These could be outdoor pursuits such as family walks, or staying indoors at the movie theatre on a rainy day.
 For small kids, things like a play park, local farm or simple outdoor activities will always entertain.
 And don’t forget to pack a few portable games, puzzles and activity books to keep little ones busy at your accommodation too.

 As well as your children, don’t forget to consider yourselves when you’re booking holiday accommodation.
 After a long day, when the kids are finally asleep, you’ll want to spend time together; perhaps with a takeaway, a movie night or just the chance to have some grown-up conversation!
-The best way to do this is to choose accommodation that has separate bedrooms, such as a cottage or an apartment; this avoids you having to tip-toe around trying not to disturb the kids, and lets you relax and enjoy your holiday all the more.
+The best way to do this is to choose accommodation that has separate bedrooms, such as a cottage or apartments for rent in Raleigh.
+This avoids you having to tip-toe around trying not to disturb the kids, and lets you relax and enjoy your holiday all the more.

 What are your tips for choosing really great family holiday accommodation?